ftmoose/ShopifyApplicationWinter2019/README.md

 ## API

 The app's api is build with graphql.
-[Graphiql](https://github.com/graphql/graphiql) is enabled by default, you can make all api calls and queries from here.
+[Graphiql](https://github.com/graphql/graphiql) is enabled by default, you can make all api calls and queries from there.
+Alternatively, you can use the application's UI by hitting the storefront on http://localhost:8080/

 I've split the api into four sections:
 * Shop - http://localhost:8080/graphql/shop